rosspalmer/fp-in-scala-data-exercises/docs/chap-3-functional-data-structures.md

 The concept of applying a function to data through the `.map` method may or may not be familiar to a Spark user.
-In the early days of Spark, this method was commonly called on the RDD directly and was part of the first `.paralleize` examples at the start of their own tutorial.
+In the early days of Spark, this method was commonly called on the RDD directly and was part of the first `.parallize` examples at the start of their own tutorial.
 Now, the Spark SQL conventions don't always use `.map` directly (can be used with typed Datasets) but use the same concept with more the explicit methods on the DataFrame like `.withColumn`, `.select`, or `.join`.